dlr-gtlab/genh5/examples/creating_datatypes.md

 To check if a datatype is a compound, use `GenH5::DataType::isCompound`.
 The method `GenH5::DataType::compoundMembers` return a list of all members.
-The total size of the compound type is accessed by invoking `GenH5::DataType::size`.
+The total byte size of the compound type is accessed by invoking `GenH5::DataType::size`.

 ### Array Types